rezabmirzaei/iac-demo/README.md

 ### Terraform

 Terraform needs a way to communicate with your Azure account/subscription.

 For this, we utilize the service principal and account/subscription from the previous steps to set the following environment variables:
 ```
 ARM_CLIENT_ID = "<SPN_APPID_VALUE>"
 ARM_CLIENT_SECRET = "<SPN_CLIENT_SECRET_VALUE>"
 ARM_SUBSCRIPTION_ID = "<YOUR_SUBSCRIPTION_ID>"
 ARM_TENANT_ID = "<YOUR_TENANT_ID>"
 ```
-You can find your <SPN_APPID_VALUE> in the Azure portal, under _Azure Active Directory_ > _App registrations_.
+You can find your __<SPN_APPID_VALUE>__ in the Azure portal, under _Azure Active Directory_ > _App registrations_.

-The <SPN_CLIENT_SECRET_VALUE> can be found under the same path in the Azure portal, by selecting the service principal and opening its _Certificates & secrets_ tab.
+The __<SPN_CLIENT_SECRET_VALUE>__ can be found under the same path in the Azure portal, by selecting the service principal and opening its _Certificates & secrets_ tab.

 The terraform script will create a resource group in the Azure subscription you have specified.
 To run it:

 * Open a terminal in the ``terraform`` folder of this prject.
 * In the terminal type:
   * ``terraform apply``
-* Validate the result by chacking your Azure subscription
+* Validate the result by chacking your Azure subscription: You have a new reource group in your subscription.
 * When done, in the terminal type:
   * ``terraform destroy``
-* Validate the result again.
+* Validate the result again: The previously created resource group is deleted.

+### Bicep

+[TODO]